-In envihab’s prevention and rehabilitation laboratory scientists concentrate on two main areas: spaceflight and aviation.
+In envihab’s Physiology Lab scientists concentrate on two main areas: spaceflight and aviation.
 Their research is focused on health and performance maintenance.

 The spaceflight-related research is concerned with the assessment of health parameters and physical performance capacity in astronauts during and following space missions.
 In this area, two physiological systems are in the center of interest: the cardiovascular and the locomotor system.
 Aim of the work is the development of countermeasures against the deleterious effects of weightlessness on the aforementioned systems.
 Tilt testing (TT) and/or the application of lower body negative pressure (LBNP) are methodological approaches used to provide orthostatic stress.
 Other technology, such as a treadmill with integrated ground reaction force plates or an isokinetic dynamometer, is used for gait analysis as well as for systemic and/or localized muscle performance testing during and following simulated or real weightlessness.